Roll of Honour of the 710 men of Hyde who fell in WW1

 | Occupation: | Ford Motor Works, Manchester |

-| Enlisted: | Manchester, Lancashire |
+| He enlisted in: | Manchester, Lancashire |

-| Remembered: | Tyne Cot Memorial, West-Vlaanderen, Belgium, panel 121a. |
+| Remembered on: | Tyne Cot Memorial, Zonnebeke, West-Vlaanderen, Belgium, Panel 120 to 124 and 162 to 162A and 163A |

-| Link to Hyde: | Mother Born in Hyde |
+| Link with Hyde: | Mother Born in Hyde |

 Awarded DCM for conspicuous gallantry and devotion to duty when acting as a stretcher bearer.
 He managed to bring a wounded man back successfully from a front position under full fire from advancing enemy, and during the following week repeatedly brought in wounded men under heavy machine-gun fire.
 He was eventually wounded while attending to a case (3.9.18).
+Private Allen died within three hours of being informed he was being awarded the DCM.